redhat-developer-tooling/openshift-vagrant/README.md

 <a name="regular-users"></a>
 ### Regular users

-The OpenShift instance setup with no authentication, so you can choose any username you like.
-If the username does not exist a user is create.
-The password can be arbitrary (on each login).
+The OpenShift instance setup with simple authentication.
+There is a _openshift-dev_ user with password _devel_ which can be used for creating projects and applications.

-<a name="_test-admin_"></a>
+<a name="admin"></a>
-### _test-admin_
+### admin

-There is one user - _test-admin_ which is pre-configured.
-This user has _view_ permissions for the _default_ namespace.
-This can be handy, since in this namespace the docker-registry and the router are running.

-This user has no permissions to change anything in the default namespace!
+There is also an _admin_ user who is member of the _cluster-admin_ group which has permissions to do everything on any project.

 <a name="cluster-admin"></a>
 ### Cluster admin

-To make any administrative changes to the system, one has to cluster admin and run the appropriate _oc_/_oadm_ commands.
-To do so log onto the vagrant vm and use the command line tools with the _--config_ option referencing the system configuration.
+To make any administrative changes to the system, you can also login to the VM (`vagrant ssh`) and use the command line tools with the _--config_ option referencing the _system:admin_ configuration.

     $ vagrant ssh
     $ oadm --config=/var/lib/origin/openshift.local.config/master/admin.kubeconfig <whatever oadm command>